Les Baux and the old

 2015

+Message from Geneve.
 I think it is special

-that people were able to decorate it so nicely
+that people were able to decorate it so nicely.

-The nice terras and veranda porch of wood
+The nice porch of wood

 have been completely destroyed.